web-alchemy/fonttools/README.md

   --flavor="woff2"
 ```

-Converting `ttf` to `woff2` and subseting with text and unicodes options
+Example of converting `ttf` to `woff2` and subseting with text and unicodes options:

 ```shell
 npx @web-alchemy/fonttools pyftsubset \